n2westman/CS137B_Final/README.md

 To install dependencies
 `npm install --dev`

-To use the modified typescript compiler
-*Will compile everything in the ts/ directory and place in the build/ directory* `gulp`
+To use the modified typescript compiler - subset of typescript *Will compile everything in the ts/ directory and place in the build/ directory* `gulp`